Andrea/Presentations/2016-07-Curry-on-History-of-programming-languages/slides/slides/index.md

 ***

+## Emerging trends

+---

+> Attention to tooling and developer productivity.

+---

+> Tension between "good langauges" and "getting stuff done" languages.

+---

+> People (and communities) developing languages... how to get funding???

+---

 ' generally people comment on popularity of languages ' funding for the programming languges, lets find trends ' the trend seems to go the way of funcitional non pure functional languages